 If you are having any other special dances, please make sure your photographers knows about these too.
 Many photographer contracts state that vendors will stay until the first dance is complete.
 Some take this very seriously and will be up and away the moment it’s over.
 If you’re planning a lovely dance with mum or dad (or anyone else) make sure they know so that they don’t miss it!
 Some of the loveliest, most touching photos we capture are those that show the bond between a parent and their child.
 The pride in their eyes gets me every time.

 - If you have anything out of the ordinary planned for your first dance, make sure your photographer knows about it so they can plan accordingly.

 - If you want romantic first dance images, free from funky party lighting make sure you ask your DJ before the wedding for these to be off JUST FOR THE FIRST DANCE.

-- Discuss when you want guests to join you on the dance floor (if at all) during u first dance.
-Relay this to your DJ and to your photographer if it will fairly soon.
+- Discuss when you want guests to join you on the dance floor (if at all) during your first dance.
+Relay this to your DJ and to your photographer if it will be fairly soon.